benblazak/ergodox-firmware/src/keyboard/ergodox/controller/teensy-2-0.md

 * notes:
-    * Row and column assignments are to matrix positions, which may or may correspond to the physical position of the key: e.g. the key where `row_4` and `column_2` cross will be scanned into the matrix at `[4][2]`, wherever it happens to be located on the keyboard.
+    * Row and column assignments are to matrix positions, which may or may or may not correspond to the physical position of the key: e.g. the key where `row_4` and `column_2` cross will be scanned into the matrix at `[4][2]`, wherever it happens to be located on the keyboard.
 Mapping from one to the other (which only matters for defining layouts) is handled elsewhere.
+    * LEDs are labeled using numbers (starting with '1') instead of letters (starting with 'A') as on the PCB.
     * SCL and SDA: Need external pull-up resistors.
 Sometimes the Teensy internal pull-ups are enough (see datasheet section 20.5.1), but i think for this project we'll want external ones.
 The general recommendation